 Check-List for Hawaii Residents

-It’s time to check on supplies and remember to do some things a little differently.
-It’s actually helpful for us to write this, since it’s probably more important to us than it is to you.
-In any case, we’re updating our annual to do list, and it includes:
+It’s helpful for us to write this, since it’s probably more important to us than it is for you.
+In any case, we’re updating our annual to-do list, and it includes:

 - Gas tank filled at no less than half.
 Also fill propane tanks.